Presentation files from February 7 & 8, 2019

-Writing an effective rubric that measures what students should learn in an objective way for a subjective assignment can be challenging.
-This document provides North Carolina Community College instructors with a series of rubric templates to assist them in creating a grading rubric.
+This document provides North Carolina Community College instructors with a helpful guide and a series of rubric templates to assist them in creating a grading rubric.

 In this white paper readers will be given insight into what makes an effective online course layout.
 This include visual design, tone and gestalt, white space, fonts, accessibility, and consistency.
 These are very important aspects when setting up the course.
 Other import aspects to consider are the elements in a course such as announcements, assignments/assessments, interactive tools, and student support are discussed in detail, as well.

 VLC course development template for creating courses in Blackboard.

 Results from research of best practices related to blended learning and software applications as well as technologies that relate to that particular delivery method.